fivetran/dbt_ad_reporting/README.md

     enabled: false
 ```
 ### Google Ads and Adwords API Configuration
-This package allows users to leverage either the Adwords API or the Google Ads API if you have enabled the Google Ads connector.
-You will be able to determine which API your Google Ads connector is using by navigating within your Fivetran UI to the `setup` tab -> `edit connection details` link -> and reference the `API configuration` used.
+This package allows users to leverage either the Adwords API or the Google Ads API.
+You will be able to determine which API your connector is using by navigating within your Fivetran UI to the `setup` tab -> `edit connection details` link -> and reference the `API configuration` used.
 You will want to refer to the respective configuration steps below based off the API used by your connector.

-#### Google Ads API
-If your Google Ads connector is setup using the Google Ads API then you will need to configure your `dbt_project.yml` with the below variable:
+You may set the api type by using the below config in your root `dbt_project.yml`.

+> **Note**: All new Google Ads Fivetran connectors will be setup with the Google Ads API.
+If you are unable to infer the API type based on the above steps, it is most likely that you are using the Google Ads API.
+Additionally, please be aware that the Adwords API version of the package will be sunset in August of 2022.

 ```yml
 # dbt_project.yml